 Ice cream?
 Just ask Joe

 Joe's Ice Cream is a well-known and well-loved ice cream parlour with locations across the region.
 You can find them in Swansea, Cardiff, Llanelli and Mumbles.
 You just have to try their amazing sundaes, like the melted marshmallows!
-Joe's is synonymous with Swansea where it all began almost a century ago, just a stroll along the beach from Meridian Tower.
+Joe's is synonymous with Swansea where it all began almost a century ago.
 The ice cream is so popular, you will still find queues outside the shop even in winter!

 Get yourself along to Joe’s early when the sun’s out, and taste all of their different flavours by the scoop in a cone or tub!